Skip to main content

 At a glance

 Signing up to a code of conduct is voluntary.
-If a UK GDPR code of conduct is developed in your sector that is relevant to your data processing activities, you should consider signing up.
-Code membership and compliance can:
+However, if your sector develops a data protection code of conduct (or if there is one relevant to your data processing activities), you could become a code member.
+Code membership can:

-• help you achieve better data protection compliance, knowing that you are meeting best practice standards in your sector;
+• help you achieve better data protection compliance, knowing that you’re meeting best practice standards in your sector or area of processing;

-• help you promote a consistent and efficient approach to common data protection issues in areas such as fair and transparent processing, security and legitimate interests;
+• help you promote a consistent and efficient approach to common data protection issues as set out in the code;

-• demonstrate that you are accountable and transparent in the way that you apply the UK GDPR;
+• demonstrate that you’re accountable and transparent in the way that you apply data protection law;

-• demonstrate that you have appropriate safeguards to improve the trust and confidence of the general public about what happens to their personal data;
+• demonstrate that you have appropriate safeguards to improve people’s trust and confidence in how you will handle their information;

-• help you to address the type of processing you are doing and the related level of risk.
-An example is a code may contain more demanding requirements when it relates to processing of sensitive special category personal data; and
+• help you to address the risks associated with the type of processing you’re doing (eg a code may contain more demanding requirements when it relates to high-risk processing or processing of special category data); and

 • provide a competitive advantage from a contract tendering or customer perspective.